Leonardus

 Leonardus is an extinct mammal genus from the Late Cretaceous (Late Santonian to Maastrichtian) of South America.
-It is a meridiolestidan dryolestoid, closely related to the also Late Cretaceous Cronopio and the Miocene Necrolestes.
+It is a meridiolestidan, closely related to the also Late Cretaceous Cronopio and the Miocene Necrolestes.

 Description

 Leonardus is a fairly small mammal, similar in size to Necrolestes.
 It is known from two specimens, the holotype MACN-RN 172, composed of a left maxilla, four associated molariform teeth and two pairs of alveoli, and MACN-RN 1907, a right mandible with two molariforms.
 Said molariforms are vaguely peg-like, with a dome-like stylocone.

 Discovery

 Leonardus is currently only known from the Los Alamitos Formation, Argentina.
 The holotype was found in 1990, while the second specimen was described more recently in 2010.
+The genus name honours the Italian paleontologist Giuseppe Leonardi.

 Classification

-Leonardus was originally referred to Dryolestidae, but the lack of a parastylar hook on the molariforms, as well as a few features of the stylocone, suggest that it was grouped with other South American and African dryolestoids at the exclusion of Laurasian species, in a clade known as Meridiolestida.
+Leonardus was originally referred to Dryolestidae, but the lack of a parastylar hook on the molariforms, as well as a few features of the stylocone, suggest that it was grouped with other South American and African species at the exclusion of Laurasian species, in a clade known as Meridiolestida.
 Within Meridiolestida, it consistently groups with Necrolestes and Cronopio.